Follicular lymphoma

 This is the most common of the indolent lymphomas and accounts for about 70% of them, and about 22% of all lymphomas in North America and Europe.
 At the bottom of this page is an explanation of where the name follicular comes from and what it looks like under the microscope.

 Follicular lymphoma is divided into 3 grades.
 Grade 1, 2 or 3.
-However Grade 3 is somewhat blurry because it can appear to the the indolent form of follicular lymphoma or it can appear to be the more aggressive form.
+However Grade 3 is somewhat blurry because it can appear to be the indolent form of follicular lymphoma or it can appear to be the more aggressive form.
+You can read more about Grade 3 fNHL in the Additional Topics section further down this page.
 The grade refers to the number of large cells that appear under the microscope.
 Large cells tend to behave a bit more aggressively than small cells.
 Although more large cells appear in Grade 2, it is for all intents and purposes considered the same as Grade 1 from a prognosis and treatment point of view.
 See more information below about grade 3 follicular.
 If you are confused about the difference between grade and stage you are not alone.
 Here are links to the two definitions.

 Diagnosis and Prognosis

 Age also plays an important role in the prognosis.
-Recent data from the 2011 ASH convention has shown that the median cause specific survival for patients under the age of 40 is 24 years.
-Cause specific survival refers to the people who did, or did not die of their follicular lymphoma as opposed to other causes of death.
-Here is the study which examines the role of age on survival.
-Again, it is important to note the cause specific survival as opposed to overall survival.
+Data from the 2011 ASH convention shows that the median cause specific survival for patients under the age of 40 is 24 years.
+(3) Cause specific survival refers to the people who did, or did not die of their follicular lymphoma as opposed to other causes of death.
+This is quite different from overall survival which simply refers to the number of people who are still alive, regardless of their cause of death.
 Quite simply put, those over 60 are obviously at higher risk of dying of "something" than those under 40.
+In fact one study showed that after a median of 10 years only 35% of patients had died, and only 13% died from the lymphoma.
+(5)

 One of the primary concerns for any patient with follicular or other indolent lymphoma is transformation to a more aggressive lymphoma such as diffuse large B-cell lymphoma.
 Click the link below to read more about transformation.